junxit/us-congress-bills-117/metadata.md

 - 2022-03-23 — Introduced in Senate
 - 2022-03-23 — Read twice and referred to the Committee on Small Business and Entrepreneurship.
+- 2022-05-18 — Committee on Small Business and Entrepreneurship.
+Ordered to be reported with an amendment favorably.
+- 2022-05-25 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Cardin with amendments.
+Without written report.
+- 2022-05-25 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Cardin with amendments.
+Without written report.
+- 2022-05-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 395.